-Generally, to be eligible for lodging and meal reimbursement, the traveler must travel outside a radius of 50 miles from the traveler's personal residence and duty post.
+Generally, to be eligible for lodging and meal reimbursement, the traveler must travel outside a radius of 50 miles from the traveler's personal residence and duty post (see the exception above as it relates to common carrier terminals).
 A traveler may be eligible for a partial day meal reimbursement (less than 18 hours in travel status) even if lodging is not required.